Infections Caused by Bacteria Related to Tuberculosis (TB)

 Other Nontuberculous Mycobacteria Infections

-Nontuberculous mycobacteria that are not included in MAC also sometimes infect people.
+Nontuberculous mycobacteria (NTM) that are not included in MAC also sometimes infect people.

 Skin infections

-Swimming pool granuloma is a skin infection caused by Mycobacterium marinum.
+Swimming pool granuloma or fish tank granuloma is a skin infection caused by Mycobacterium marinum.
 Mycobacterium marinum and some other mycobacteria grow in swimming pools and even in home aquariums.
-These mycobacteria can cause skin infections when people swim in contaminated pools that have not been chlorinated, clean a contaminated home aquarium, or get a scrape or cut in their skin when they are handling contaminated fish or shellfish.
+These mycobacteria can cause skin infections when people swim in contaminated pools that have not been properly chlorinated, clean a contaminated home aquarium, or get a scrape or cut in their skin when they are handling contaminated fish or shellfish.

-Reddish bumps may appear, enlarge, and turn purple.
-They usually occur on the arms or knees.
+Reddish bumps appear, enlarge, and turn purple.
+They usually occur on the hands, arms, or knees.

-This infection starts as a lump under the skin, a large swollen area, or generalized swelling of the legs, arms, or face.
-The affected area is painless.
-The infection progresses, causing large, open sores on the legs or arms and resulting in widespread destruction of the skin and underlying tissues.
+This infection does not cause pain.
+It starts as a lump under the skin, a large swollen area, or generalized swelling of the legs, arms, or face.
+As the infection progresses, large, open sores (ulcers) form on the legs or arms and the skin and underlying muscle and soft tissues are destroyed; when the infection is this severe, it can cause pain.
+As the skin and tissues heal, scars may form, and the muscles of the arms and legs may tighten in permanent, flexed positions called contractures.

 Wound and foreign body infections

-Other types of mycobacteria, such as Mycobacterium fortuitum and Mycobacterium abscessus, can survive in water systems in residential, office, and health care facilities.
+Other species of NTM, such as Mycobacterium fortuitum and Mycobacterium abscessus, can survive in water systems in residential, office, and health care facilities.
 They are difficult to eradicate with common decontamination practices (for example, using chlorine in the water).

 Drugs Mentioned In This Article